 Assets are not held separately for each reporting entity, such as TT-Line, but are held for the fund as a whole.
-The fair value of scheme assets for each reporting entity was estimated by allocating the total fund assets in proportion to the value of each reporting entity's funded liabilities, calculated using the assumptions outlined in the report prepared by the state's actuary (Mercer), dated 14 July 2017, with the exception of the discount rate.
-For the purposes of allocating assets to each reporting entity the state's actuary has used the Government bond yield of 3.3 per cent, in order to be consistent with the allocation of assets reported to the Tasmanian Department of Treasury and Finance.
+The fair value of scheme assets for each reporting entity was estimated by allocating the total fund assets in proportion to the value of each reporting entity's funded liabilities, calculated using the assumptions outlined in the report prepared by the state's actuary (Mercer), dated 13 July 2018, with the exception of the discount rate.
+For the purposes of allocating assets to each reporting entity the state's actuary has used the Government bond yield of 3.0 per cent, in order to be consistent with the allocation of assets reported to the Tasmanian Department of Treasury and Finance.

-Fair Value of Scheme assets
+Fair Value of scheme assets

-The following summarises the fair value of the Scheme's attributable to the Company's obligation and the basis upon which those assets have been valued.
+The following summarises the fair value of the funds' assets attributable to the Company's obligation and the basis upon which those assets have been valued.

-Qu oted prices in
+Quoted prices in e 10

-acti ve markets for Significant Unobservable
+а ctive markets for Significant Unobservable

-ic lentical assets observable inputs inputs Total
+identical assets observable inputs inputs Total

-2017 \$'000 \$'000 \$'000 \$'000
+20181 \$'000 \$'000 \$'000 \$'000

 Asset category

-Cash and cash equivalents 235 - - 235
+Cash and cash equivalents - - - -

-Equity instruments 388 468 - 856
+Equity instruments 238 316 - 554

+Unit Trusts 496 442 - 938

-Debt instruments 23 281 27 331
+Debt instruments - - - -

-Derivatives - 7 - 7
+Derivatives - - - -

-Real estate - 12 - 12
+Real estate - 14 14

-Total 646 768 27 1,441
+Total 774 772 1,506

-1. Estimated based on assets allocated to the Company at 30 June 2017 and asset allocation of the Contributory Scheme at 31 March 2017.
+1 Estimated based on assets allocated to the Company at 30 June 2018 and asset allocation of the Contributory Scheme at 30 June 2017.
+New asset categories have been added as a result of the change in scheme administrator.